crewdevio/Trex/README.md

 trex --version
 ```

-and the console should print the Trex version.
+The console should print the Trex version.

 For help on the commands that Trex provides, use: